ccir-index/ccir-methodology/README.md

 ## Structural Independence

 CCIR holds no financial interest — equity, revenue share, referral fee, or data licensing income — in any GPU compute marketplace, cloud provider, or data center operator from which it collects data.
 All data is collected algorithmically from public APIs and published rate cards.
 No source submits pricing to CCIR; CCIR retrieves publicly posted prices.
+CCIR does not participate in or structure credit transactions referencing CRI rates, and does not provide advice regarding any such transaction.

 This structural independence is the organizational precondition for CRI indices to function as citation-grade reference instruments in credit documents.
 In a post-LIBOR environment, a benchmark cited in a credit agreement must be produced by an administrator that is independent from the market it measures.
 Lender-controlled metrics and marketplace-produced rates are both disqualified on this basis.
 CCIR's independence from all GPU marketplaces resolves both conditions.